Spikers begin road to redemption

-KUALA LUMPUR: The Philippines takes the first major step to redemption when it battles Vietnam in the men’s volleyball competition of the 29th Southeast Asian Games Monday at the MITEC Hall 11.
+KUALA LUMPUR: The Philippines takes the first major step to redemption when it battles Vietnam in the men’s volleyball competition of the 29th Southeast Asian Games Monday at the MITEC Hall 11 here.

 Game time is at 5 p.m. with the Nationals on a mission to come up with a podium finish to avenge their forgettable sixth-place finish in the previous edition of the biennial meet Singapore two years ago.

-Head coach Sammy Acaylar said they were all pumped up and ready to go after spending the past few months training and competing against foreign teams.
+Head coach Sammy Acaylar said they are all pumped up and ready to go after spending the past few months training and competing against foreign teams.

 The squad had a 15-day training in Suwon City in South Korea and participated in a pocket tournament against the Macau national team, giving it a preview of what to expect in this prestigious 11-nation tournament.